rikedyp/documentation/language-reference-guide/docs/system-functions/ncopy.md

 ## ProgressCallback Option

-The `ProgressCallback` option is described in the [programming reference guide](../../../programming-reference-guide/native-files#progress-callbacks).
-The details specific to `⎕NCOPY` are listed below.
+The **ProgressCallback** variant option is described in the [Dyalog Programming Reference Guide](../../../programming-reference-guide/native-files#progress-callbacks). following is specific to `⎕NCOPY`:

 * The first element of the right argument to the callback function is the character vector `'⎕NCOPY'`.